Darnethal0z/Anweddol-server/README.md

 ## License

-This software is under the GNU general public license v3, available under any later version.
+This software is under the MIT license.

 This is free software: you are free to change and redistribute it.
 There is NO WARRANTY, to the extent permitted by law.